 The majority of the state sources is comprised of the per student foundation allowance.
 The State of Michigan funds districts based on a blended student enrollment.
-For the year ended June 30, 2021, the foundation allowance was based on a one-time "super blend" on pupil membership counts taken in February 2019, October 2019, February 2020, and October 2020.
-This one year "super blend" was blended with the pupil counts for February 2018 and October 2018 and February 2019 and October 2019 to arrive at a three-year blended count.
-For fiscal year ended June 30, 2021, the per pupil foundation allowance was \$8,111 for Kalkaska Public Schools.
+For fiscal year ended June 30, 2023, the per pupil foundation allowance was \$9,150 for Kalkaska Public Schools.